-- Negative operating cash flows indicated by historical or prospective financial statements. - Adverse key financial ratios. - Substantial operating losses or significant deterioration in the value of assets used to generate cash flows. - Arrears or discontinuance of dividends. - Inability to pay creditors on due dates. - Inability to comply with the terms of loan agreements. - Change from credit to cash-on-delivery transactions with suppliers. - Inability to obtain financing for essential new product development or other essential investments.
+- Indications of withdrawal of financial support by creditors. - Negative operating cash flows indicated by historical or prospective financial statements. - Adverse key financial ratios. - Substantial operating losses or significant deterioration in the value of assets used to generate cash flows. - Arrears or discontinuance of dividends. - Inability to pay creditors on due dates. - Inability to comply with the terms of loan agreements. - Change from credit to cash-on-delivery transactions with suppliers. - Inability to obtain financing for essential new product development or other essential investments.